Hemp seeds benefits are amazing. I’ve fallen in love with these soft, buttery seeds. Here’s how I use hemp seeds—and how you can too.

 One of the best hemp seeds benefits is the GLA.
 GLA (gamma linolenic acid) is an amazing fatty acid that can help regulate hormones by supporting prostaglandin production.

-Getting enough GLA in the diet is also shown to fend off diseases such as diabetic neuropathy, Rheumatoid arthritis, allergies, ADHD, breast cancer, high blood pressure, acne, and eczema.
+Getting enough GLA in the diet is also shown to fend off diseases such as diabetic neuropathy, Rheumatoid arthritis, and breast cancer.

 GLA is an omega 6 fatty acid, which may be confusing considering omega 6’s are “supposed” to be bad for us.